kbengine/kbengine/kbe/src/lib/python/Doc/library/exceptions.rst

    Raised when the result of an arithmetic operation is too large to be represented.
 This cannot occur for integers (which would rather raise :exc:`MemoryError` than give up).
-Because of the lack of standardization of floating point exception handling in C, most floating point operations also aren't checked.
+However, for historical reasons, OverflowError is sometimes raised for integers that are outside a required range.
+Because of the lack of standardization of floating point exception handling in C, most floating point operations are not checked.

 .. exception:: ReferenceError